11 Supreme Court Decisions That Have Affected US Patent Laws In Past Decade

 This Court has recognized, and the parties do not dispute, that the decision to grant a patent is a matter involving public rights—specifically, the grant of a public franchise.
 Inter partes review is simply a reconsideration of that grant, and Congress has permissibly reserved the PTO’s authority to conduct that reconsideration.
 Thus, the PTO can do so without violating Article III

 While the outcome was highly predicted by the Industry’s people, some still think that there is still some space for further constitutional challenges.

-In the recent decision for Teva Pharmaceutical vs Helsinn Healthcare, the Supreme Court affirmed the decision given by Federal Circuit, a court set up to handle patent such cases.
+In the recent decision for Teva Pharmaceutical vs. Helsinn Healthcare, the Supreme Court affirmed the decision given by Federal Circuit, a court set up to handle such patent cases.
 But this is not always the case.
 Since 2014, the Supreme court has upheld the Federal Circuit in only two of 16 patent cases, a Reuters review showed.

 This lack of agreement between the Supreme court and Federal Circuit reflects a conflict at the top US legal system over intellectual property rights, which are critical to many industries.

-If this pattern continues, it could a problem for the US patent system, according to some industry people.
+If this pattern continues, it could be a problem for the US patent system, according to some industry people.

 Authored by: Vipin Singh, Research Analyst, Market Research